 Seth B. Orkand focuses his practice on white-collar criminal defense, government and corporate internal investigations, research misconduct investigations, college and university disciplinary actions, and complex commercial litigation.
-He serves as co-chair of the firm's Government Enforcement and White-Collar Defense Team and is a member or the firm’s Business Litigation Group and Internal Investigations and Corporate Compliance Team.
+He serves as co-chair of the firm's Government Enforcement and White-Collar Defense Team and is a member of the Business Litigation Group and Internal Investigations and Corporate Compliance Team.

 Government Enforcement and White-Collar Criminal Defense